plume-oss/benchmarking/README.md

 ## Running the suite

-Use `sbt run` to start the benchmarks.
+First unpack the dataset by running:

+    tar -xvzf ./src/main/resources/programs.tar.lz -C ./src/main/resources`.

+Then use `./RUN.sh` to start the benchmarks - this also contains memory configurations if necessary.
 Taint analysis is performed from sources and sinks defined in `src/main/resources/taint_definitions.yaml`.